-The commencement date specified on the Training Contract is the commencement date of the Australian Apprenticeship.

-Once signed by all parties, and approved by the relevant State or Territory Training Authority, the Training Contract is uploaded to the Apprenticeships Data Management System (ADMS)
+The commencement date specified on the Training Contract is the commencement date of the Australian Apprenticeship for that Employer.
+The Training Contract is signed by all parties and approved by the relevant State or Territory Training Authority, through the Apprenticeships Data Management System.